Turbulent radiative diffusion and turbulent Newtonian cooling: Introduction

 In astrophysics, one usually thinks of optically thin processes being those that happen above the photosphere of a star, where photons can travel all the way to infinity.
-However, even below the photosphere, a process can be optically thin if we look at small length scales, because then the photo mean-free path again exceeds the relevant scale of the flow structures.
-In this paper, we are interested in the effects of turbulence, especially in this limit.
+However, even below the photosphere, a process can be optically thin if we look at small length scales, because then the photon mean-free path again exceeds the relevant scale of the flow structures.
+In this paper, we are interested in the effects of turbulence, especially in this optically thin limit.

-There is actually a curious analogy between the optically thin limit, where cooling becomes less efficient at small length scales, and turbulent diffusion, which also becomes less efficient at small length scales\cite{BRS08,BSV09}.
-This is because turbulent diffusivity is not just a coefficient, but an integral kernel in a convolution with the main temperature\cite{Rae76}.
-The Fourier transformation of this kernel falls off with wavenumber approximately like a Lorentzian, which is analogous to the case of radiative transfer in the optically thin case.
+There is actually a curious analogy between the optically thin limit, where cooling becomes less efficient at small length scales \cite{BD20}, and turbulent diffusion, which also becomes less efficient at small length scales\cite{BRS08,BSV09}, although this concerns here the length scales of the mean fields.
+This is because turbulent diffusivity is not just a coefficient, but an integral kernel in a convolution with the mean temperature\cite{Rae76}.
+The Fourier transformation of this kernel falls off with wavenumber approximately like a Lorentzian, which is analogous to the case of radiative transfer in the optically thin case \cite{US66}.
 We may therefore ask: how does the combined effect of turbulence and small optical thickness modify turbulent diffusion at small length scales?

-We perform numerical simulations with the {\sc Pencil Code} (\url{https://github.com/pencil-code}), which is a public MHD code that is particularly well suited for simulating turbulence.
-Radiation transport is readily implemented and parallelized in this code \cite{HDNB06}.
-The code's local cooling and heating properties have been verified \cite{BB14}, and its cooling time has been compared with the analytic cooling time obtained by Spiegel \cite{Spi57}.
-It is this cooling time that determines the relevant time step constraint for the simulations \cite{Freytag12,BD20}, and not some generalization of the usual Courant condition \cite{DSJ12}.
-The latter would erroneously imply a limiting time step that is proportional to the mesh spacing, when it is actually quadratic in the mesh spacing in the optically thick limit and independent of mesh spacing in the optically thin limit.

 We begin by reviewing some basics about the cooling time as a function of mean free path in \Sec{CoolingCurve}, following which we describe our numerical simulations in \Sec{TurbulenceSim}, and finally present our results in \Sec{Results}.
 Our conclusions and scope for future work are given in \Sec{Conclusions}.